 Responsibility for the management of the company and the proper organisation of its operations is invested in the company's Board of Directors, which is composed of five to ten members.
 Board members serve for one year at a time and are elected by the General Meeting.

-The Nomination Committee prepares the proposal for the General Meeting regarding the election of the directors for the Board, and communicates with significant shareholders, when required, on matters pertaining to the proposal.
+The Nomination Committee prepares the proposal for the General Meeting regarding the election of directors to the Board, and communicates with significant shareholders, when required, on matters pertaining to the proposal.
 The proposal for the composition of the Board is included in the Notice of the General Meeting.
-The same applies to a proposal for the composition of the Board made by shareholders with at least 10% of the votes carried by the company shares, provided that the candidates have given their consent to the election and the company has received information on the proposal sufficiently in advance as to be included in the Notice of the General Meeting.
-The candidates proposed shall be disclosed separately in corresponding order.
+The same applies to a proposal for the composition of the Board made by shareholders with at least 10% of the votes carried by the company shares, provided that the candidates have given their consent to the election, and the company has received information on the proposal sufficiently in advance as to be included in the Notice of the General Meeting.
+The candidates proposed shall be disclosed separately.
 Wärtsilä publishes the biographical details of the candidates for the Board on its website in connection with publication of the Notice of the General Meeting.

 The Board elects a chairman and a deputy chairman from among its members.
 The Board steers and supervises the company's operations, and decides on policies, goals, and strategies of major importance.
 The principles applied by the Board to its regular work are set out in the Board Charter.
 The Board also approves the rules of procedure applied by the Board's committees setting out their main tasks and working principles.
 In addition to matters requiring its decision, the Board is also given updates at its meetings on the Group's operations, financial position and risks.

 The Board conducts an annual self-evaluation of its operations and working methods.
 The purpose of this evaluation is to assess how the Board has executed its tasks during the year and to act as a basis for developing Board functions.